danisluis5/play/README.md

 Play - is a Java library to play Video / Music.

-It would be based on VLC / QTMovie / gstreams.
+It would be based on VLC or multi based on VLC / QTMovie / gstreams.

 Right now I'm testing VLC on all platroms, but if it fails.
-I will support platform dependent librarys.
+I will support platform dependent librarys (Windows - VLC, Mac - QTMovie, Linux - gstreams).

 Why another Java Video Library?